Mejiabrayan/Inspire-App/README.md

-# Breadit - A Modern Fullstack Reddit Clone || will change name into something else
+# Inspire - A Modern Fullstack Reddit like clone but where like minded individuals can post about what inspires them

-Breadit is a modern fullstack Reddit clone built with the Next.js App Router, TypeScript, and Tailwind.
+Inspire App is a modern fullstack Reddit clone built with the Next.js App Router, TypeScript, and Tailwind.
 It aims to replicate the core features of Reddit while providing a sleek and responsive user interface.

 ## Features